NASA-LIS/LISF/CONTRIBUTING.md

 # Contribution Guidelines

 Welcome to the LISF repository!
-We are glad you are reading this.
 Thanks for taking the time to contribute!
+Please read this entire document *before* contributing.

 ## Table of Contents